History of Bubly Sparkling Water

 Source: Bubly

-The introduction of Bubly Bounce in 2021 marked Bubly's foray into the caffeinated sparkling water segment.
-However, the significant level of added caffeine—35mg per can—sounded alarm bells among nutritionists and health authorities.
+Bubly Bounce was introduced in 2021 as a caffeinated sparkling water version.
+However, it has lots of added caffeine—35mg per can—the move has sounded alarm bells among nutritionists and health authorities.

 They contended that imbuing a mainstream sparkling water product with a substantial dose of stimulant could promote excessive caffeine consumption among consumers.